studylab1/SAMR-Enum-Lab/SAMR_Tools_Comparison.md

 ### OpNum Descriptions

+- **OpNum 1**: `SamrCloseHandle` – Closes an open handle to a SAM object, releasing the associated resources.
+- **OpNum 3**: `SamrQuerySecurityObject` – Retrieves security information for a specified SAM object, such as permissions and access control details.
 - **OpNum 5**: `SamrLookupDomainInSamServer` – Resolves a domain name to its corresponding SID within the SAM server.
 (Mandatory for SAMR communication?) - MISSING IN THE TABLE
 - **OpNum 6**: `SamrEnumerateDomainsInSamServer` – Lists all domains managed by the SAM server.
 (Mandatory for SAMR communication?)
 - **OpNum 7**: `SamrOpenDomain` – Converts a list of account or domain names within a domain to their corresponding SIDs
+- **OpNum 8**: `SamrQueryInformationDomain` – Retrieves specific information about a domain, such as security policies or account statistics, based on the requested information level.
 - **OpNum 11**: `SamrEnumerateGroupsInDomain` – Retrieves a list of groups within a specific domain.
 (Mandatory for SAMR communication?)
 - **OpNum 13**: `SamrEnumerateUsersInDomain` – Retrieves user accounts within a specific domain.
 (Mandatory for SAMR communication?)
 - **OpNum 15**: `SamrEnumerateAliasesInDomain` – Lists alias groups within a domain.